kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 Firstly, I restrict all possible state variable values to integers.
 Then, I generate a set of coordinates for each of the six axes that encompass the corners and midpoints of each edge of the hypercube.
-Once these points are evaluated, adjacent points are compared.
-If those points do not resolve to the same action (within a certain tolerance level due to the stochasticity), then that edge is subdivided in two, and the new point is added to the list to be processed.
+Once these points are evaluated, adjacent selected points are compared.
+If those points do not resolve to the same action (within a certain tolerance level due to the stochasticity), then that axis is subdivided in two, and the new point is added to the list to be processed.
-This continues until an edge can be divided no further (due to the integer constraint on state variable values) or adjacent points have the same resolved action.
+This continues until an axis can be divided no further (due to the integer constraint on state variable values) or adjacent points have the same resolved action.
 Clearly this is not a foolproof approach, but it can get us started.

 Below is a visualization of a policy generated in such a fashion.
 Bear in mind that while it may look pretty, it's not